Days

 Exchange rates (indicative only):

 For the most current exchange rates, check current internet sites such as www.xe.com.
-Banking transactions and currency exchange can be performed in the Commercial Bank of Ethiopia foreign exchange bureaus.
+Banking transactions and currency exchange can be performed in the Commercial Bank of Burundi foreign exchange bureaus.

 Foreign Currency Restrictions

-All foreign currencies must be converted within 30 days of entry for residents and within 90 days for non-residents intending to stay longer.
+Foreigners and Burundians residing in Burundi must declare any amount exceeding USD 4,000 (or equivalent) upon entry.
+Non‑residents, including Burundians living abroad, must declare amounts exceeding USD 10,000.
+All foreign currencies must be converted within 30 days for residents and within 90 days for non‑residents intending to stay longer.

 Meals: